medly/medly-components/CONTRIBUTING.md

 - `yarn test:jest` to run jest with all the compatible jest CLI commands like `yarn test:jest Modal --watch`.
 - `yarn test:watch` to watch all the tests.

-> **Note:**
->
-> Run `yarn build` before running unit tests.
-Use this command only once, but if your changes are spread across multiple packages then you must run `yarn build` before running any test.
->
-> Please find below some reference blogs:
+> Some useful reference blogs:
 >
 > https://kentcdodds.com/blog/common-mistakes-with-react-testing-library
 >
 > https://kentcdodds.com/blog/write-tests

 ## Pull Requests

 The pull request process differs for new features and bugs.
 Before sending a pull request for a new feature, you should first create an issue with [Proposal] in the title.
 The proposal should describe the new feature, as well as implementation ideas.
 The proposal will then be reviewed and either approved or denied.
 Once a proposal is approved, a pull request may be created implementing the new feature.

 Pull requests for bugs may be sent without creating any proposal issue.
 If you believe that you know of a solution for a bug that has been filed on GitHub, please leave a comment detailing your proposed fix.

 > Please fill all the information asked in the PR [template](https://github.com/medly/medly-components/blob/master/.github/PULL_REQUEST_TEMPLATE.md).

 ### Feature Requests

 If you have an idea for a new feature you would like to see added, you may create an issue on GitHub with [Request] in the title.
 The feature request will then be reviewed.

 > Please fill all the information asked in the Feature Request [template](https://github.com/medly/medly-components/blob/master/.github/ISSUE_TEMPLATE/feature_request.md).